Simcoe-Signout/Simcoe-Signout-Dashboard/README.md

 # TechTubHub
-A private, tech tub bookings manager to manage and facilitate the booking of DSBN devices.
+A private, bookings manager used to book devices, tools, and other resources through an online dashboard.